Bells of Steel Functional Trainer

 - A lack of included accessories.

-Bells of Steel makes the best functional trainer for under $2000 and that’s a claim we’ll gladly stand behind.
-While it may not have the heaviest weight stacks, it makes up for that fact by offering one of the most unique pull-up bars we’ve found so far.
+Bells of Steel makes the best functional trainer for under $2000, a claim we’ll gladly stand behind.
+While it may not have the heaviest weight stacks, it makes up for that fact by offering one of the unique pull-up bars we’ve found so far.

-The excellent features found on the Bells of Steel Functional Trainer don’t stop at its unique pull-up bar so let’s dive in and see what makes it so special.
+The excellent features of the Bells of Steel Functional Trainer don’t stop at its unique pull-up bar, so let’s dive in and see what makes it so special.

 Bells of Steel Functional Trainer Frame

 Accompanying the smaller footprint are four feet that feature rubber grips.
-The rubber helps keep the trainer in place while avoiding some shifting that may occur.
+The rubber helps keep the trainer in place while avoiding most shifting issues.

 There are two crossbars found on the back of the trainer.
-One of those crossmembers is used to hold accessories while the other is only used for stability.
-Many trainers are not offering accessory pegs on both crossmember sections and it’s sorely missed here but for the price, it’s not a dealbreaker.
+One of those cross members holds accessories, while the other is only used for stability.
+Many trainers are not offering accessory pegs on both cross-member sections, and it’s sorely missed here, but for the price, it’s not a dealbreaker.

-Sam B. from Canada writes on the Bells of Steel review section:
+Sam B. from Canada writes in the Bells of Steel review section:

 “This unit is solid and smooth.
 The footprint is perfect for a home gym yet functions like a high end commercial functional trainer.
 I’m seriously impressed.”

-The weld points appear to be clean, a good sign of solid craftsmanship, and one of the first ways we review frames in person.
+The weld points appear clean, a good sign of solid craftsmanship, and one of the first ways we review frames in person.

-Overall, the frame is exceptionally decent and for less than $2000 that’s a pretty amazing accomplishment.
+Overall, the frame is decent, and for less than $2000, that’s a great accomplishment.

 Bells of Steel Functional Trainer Pulleys And Cables

-The handles also swivel with ease, placing added emphasis on stabilizing your movements during each pull.
+The handles also swivel with ease, which places added emphasis on stabilizing your movements during each pull.

-Overall, it’s a solid pulley and cable system that we really enjoy.
+Overall, it’s a solid pulley and cable system that users enjoy using daily.

 Bells of Steel Functional Trainer: Weight Stack

 The Bells of Steel Functional Trainer features two weight stacks that offer 160 pounds of weight each.
-Because the trainer features a 2:1 pull ratio that means you’re maximum pull weight is just 80 pounds per side.
+Because the trainer features a 2:1 pull ratio, your maximum pull weight is just 80 pounds per side.
 For most people, this is plenty of weight.
 For powerlifters, you might want to look elsewhere for functional trainers with heavier weight stacks.

-The actual weights glide nicely along their guide rods and all of the weights are accompanied by brightly colored, easy-to-read weight indicators in both Kg and Lbs.
-We really likely the weight plates provided by Bells of Steel.
+The actual weights glide nicely along their guide rods, and all of the weights are accompanied by brightly colored, easy-to-read weight indicators in both Kg and Lbs.

 The company also provides a nice pop-pin that glides effortlessly into place, just as it should.

-Pro tip: If you want to avoid potential drag, both on this trainer and other cable machines, we recommend placing some Synethic Super Lube on the guide bars for your weight plates.
-We use it about every 2-4 weeks and the synthetic version which you can purchase on Amazon, is paint-safe!
+Pro tip: If you want to avoid potential drag on this trainer and other cable machines, we recommend placing some Synethic Super Lube on the guide bars for your weight plates.
+We use it about every 2-4 weeks, and the synthetic version, which you can purchase on Amazon, is paint-safe!

 Bells of Steel Functional Trainer Accessories And Pull-Up Bar

-The good news is, you can purchase professional-grade accessories online and many of them are decently priced.
-You can also find tons of accessories online for decent prices.
-Here’s a starter set from A2ZCare with 5-stars and over 4,000 reviews and it’s less than $60 with prime shipping.
+The good news is you can purchase professional-grade accessories online, and many of them are decently priced.
+You can also find tons of accessories online for reasonable prices.
+Here’s a starter set from A2ZCare with 5 stars and over 4,000 reviews, and it’s less than $60 with prime shipping.

-Where this functional trainer really shines and it’s something I will rave about for a long time, is the inclusion of a multi-grip pull-up bar.
-Adding this type of pull-up bar to a power rack can easily cost several hundred dollars and Bells of Steel includes it at no additional cost!
+Where this functional trainer shines, and it’s something I will rave about for a long time, is the inclusion of a multi-grip pull-up bar.
+Adding this pull-up bar to a power rack can easily cost several hundred dollars, and Bells of Steel includes it at no additional cost!

-While I would have liked to see some knurling on the steel multi-grip bar, I’m willing to accept that it’s simply powder-coated and textured.
-Other functional trainers allow for wide and narrow pull-ups and chin-up grips while this bar allows for different griped angles to be achieved.
+While I would have liked to see some knurling on the steel multi-grip bar, I’m willing to accept that it’s powder-coated and textured.
+Other functional trainers allow for wide and narrow pull-ups and chin-up grips, while this bar allows for different griped angles.

 Bells of Steel Functional Trainer Assembly

-Thankfully, the team at Bells of Steel seem to recognize the pains of assembly and have put together a simple video that will have you up and running in only a few short hours.
+Thankfully, the team at Bells of Steel seems to recognize the pains of assembly and has put together a simple video that will have you up and running in only a few short hours.

-For what it’s worth, one person can put together all of the current functional trainers on the market by themselves, it just takes a bit of extra time.
-I put together my nearly 1,000-pound trainer on my own in about two hours.
+For what it’s worth, one person can put together all of the current functional trainers on the market by themselves; it just takes a bit of extra time.
+I assembled my nearly 1,000-pound functional trainer without any additional help in about two hours.